 Example: You want to cut 1" (25 mm) (4/4) random width boards from a log.
 Position the blade for the first cut.
 Position the magnetic quarter scale so a 4/4 mark is aligned with the line on the indicator.
 Make a trim cut.
-Return the carriage for the second cut.
-Now, instead of having to measure down 1 1/8" (29 mm) on the inch scale, you can simply lower the blade so the indicator is aligned with the next 4/4 mark on the quarter scale.
-Turn the log 90 degrees and repeat.
+Return the position for the account out.
+New instead of boying to magnetic days 1.1/2"